polterguy/phosphorusfive/plugins/p5.web/README.md

 ## Creating your first Ajax web widget

-Below is a piece of code that allows you to create an Ajax web widget, which handles the "click" event on the server, and modifies the widget's text property when clicked.
+Below is a piece of code that allows you to create an Ajax web widget, which handles the _"onclick"_ event on the server, and modifies your widget's text property when clicked.

 ```
 create-widget:my-widget